TheHassanShahzad/radioROS/README.md

 - `pwm_to_twist` can only work if `pwm_publisher` is running.
 - `pwm_publisher` only works if the transmitter is powered on, so the ESP32 is publishing PWM data.

+## Firmware for ESP32

+The ESP32 code required to make this ROS2 package work can be found in the `firmware` directory.
+Follow these steps to upload the code to your ESP32:

+1. Open the `esp32_code.ino` file located in the `firmware` directory using the Arduino IDE or any other compatible IDE.
+2. Connect your ESP32 to your computer.
+3. Select the correct board and port in the IDE.
+4. Upload the code to the ESP32.